Information about this exciting field:

 Clinical Laboratory Technician occupational courses will be completed in five (5) semesters.

-- Clinical Laboratory Technology Program Admission Information Fall Semester 2014
+- Clinical Laboratory Technician Program Admission Information Fall 2015

 - Essential Functions for CLT 2013